 Wisconsin's Digital Library was established in 2001 and is a shared, statewide collection of ebooks, audiobooks, magazines, and streaming video available for free to all Wisconsin public library card holders.
-Currently, Wisconsin's Digital Library is the collection of digital materials powered by OverDrive, but it may grow to include other digital products in the future.
+Currently, Wisconsin's Digital Library is the collection of digital materials powered by OverDrive.

-I'm brand new to Wisconsin's Digital Library.
+I'm brand new to Wisconsin's Digital Library in OverDrive.
 How do I get started?

 Welcome to the library!
 This guide will help you get borrowing in no time.